kraisr/eta-slip/README.md

 docker run --rm -p 8501:8501 etaslip:latest
 ```

-[NOTE]: If docker is used to run the dashboard, the gold data needs to be mounted for the precision graph to show
+> Note: If docker is used to run the dashboard, the gold data needs to be mounted for the precision graph to show